ninavdl/rezept/README.md

 PAGE_TITLE=rezept
 LISTEN=8080
 VERSION=latest
+SIGNUP_ALLOWED=true
 ```
 3. Run with `docker-compose up` - the application should be available on port 8080.
+When opened, you will be prompted to create an admin account.

 ## Running with docker (manual)